YD5463/Intro-To-ML/README.md

-# Vision and synoecize detection
+# Vision and synchronized detection